ethan-cheong/ethan-cheong.github.io/_posts/2020-12-22-love-songs-NLP.md

 Notice that the entries of this dataframe are integers, which indicate how many times a particular term appears in a song.
 ### N-grams ###
-Some words take on a different meaning when they're paired together with other words - a simple example would be something like "lost" and "get lost", which have different connotations.
+Some words take on a different meaning when they're paired together with other words - a simple example would be something like "lost" and "get lost", which clearly have different connotations.
 Since combinations of words have the potential to carry meaning that might be lost when we split words up, we can instead split up our words into combinations of n different words - called an n-gram.
 We can then follow the same procedure as before, but instead of each term occupying a column we have an n-gram.

 We implement bigrams below:
 {% highlight R %}